canonical/serverlab-testflinger/README.rst

         submit_status : when active, lists topic to publish test cmd last_job : last job seen by the sut agent (broker retained)

-* ./code/agent_healthcheck.py
+* ./code/agent_healthcheck
     • Uses a simple MQTT subscribe poll on the <sut>/agent topic.
         • This is the current agent status.
         • This is a looping timer thread that runs parallel to agent logging
         • If agent_entrypoint hangs or terminates/crashes, the container health
          will report as unhealthy.
     • Runs at a set interval as defined within init_agent_cntnrs
         • This is directly relative to the agent status timer period.
         • Status timer period should overlap with healthcheck interval and timeout.
+    • Notes on the agent status reporting for the healthcheck:
+        • Relies on the fact that the logging thread is the parent of the status thread.
+            • Status child thread sets daemon=True, so if/when the parent thread fails, the child will follow suit and 'ok' messages will no longer be sent.
+        • Testing frequency of lines of output is problematic b/c output varies in cadence depending on the agent function being performed.
+            • Likewise with monitoring log file growth.
+            • Using a looping thread timer allows for a
+        • Healthcheck parameters in init_agent_cntnrs detail:
+            • timeout should be => than status timer tperiod (or)
+            • retries should be increased if timeout donesn't cover status timer tperiod.

-* ./code/start_submit_agents.py
+* ./code/start_submit_agents
     • Runs on testflinger-cli.
     • Starts lightweight sut agents, similar to start_sut_agents.
     • The "submit_status" topic will list instructions if the submit agent is ready.
     • These agents listen for test submissions via MQTT, will then start the appropriate job.
 See MQTT notes below for useage.
     • Subscribed MQTT topics::
         submit : listen for mqtt test_cmd message, initiate job.

-* ./code/01_run_sut_agents.sh
+* ./code/01_run_sut_agents
     • Starts init_agent_cntrs via init on tf-agent.

 * ./code/01_run_submit_agents
     • Starts submit agents on testflinger-cli boot.

-* ./code/export_ssh_pubkey.py
+* ./code/export_ssh_pubkey (and export_ssh_pubkey_agnt)
     • Pushes ssh keys to specified stack MAAS host for maas-cli api.
     • Runs on container boot, will not push key if it already exists.